The Autism Community in Action: Relationship with the anti-vaccine movement

+2000s

 Among other critics, David Gorski identified TACA as "a group that promotes the idea that vaccines cause autism, as well as advocates dubious 'biomedical' treatments to 'cure' autism".

-TACA was one of the sponsor groups of the Green our Vaccines march in Washington D.C on June 4, 2008, along with Generation Rescue.
+TACA was one of the sponsor groups of the Green our Vaccines march in Washington, D.C., on June 4, 2008, along with Generation Rescue.
 Actress and noted anti-vaccine activist Jenny McCarthy and then-boyfriend Jim Carrey were prominently featured at the rally, along with several speakers making specific links between vaccines and autism.

+2010s

 In 2010, when the medical journal The Lancet issued a full retraction of Andrew Wakefield's research paper linking vaccines and autism, Rebecca Estepp, speaking for TACA, insisted she still trusted Wakefield's research.

 In 2015, the co-coordinator of TACA's Maryland chapter indicated that even though they question vaccines, her group was not a follower of McCarthy.

+2020s

+TACA’s stance post-COVID-19 to vaccinations seems to hold a hands-off approach, and have distanced themselves from much of the medical advice they gave in the past.
+In their FAQ, it states:

+“TACA supports all families living with autism regardless of vaccine status. […] TACA encourages families to work with their doctor to make the best medical decisions for their families.”